 You can plan all you like, but little ones have their own ideas regarding the perfect grandparent names.
 Be open to their sweet mispronunciations, and prepare to fall in love with a variation you wouldn't have thought up yourself.

 No matter what you call them, grandparents love to stay in the loop.
-You can share your sweet baby's growth journey using the award-winning pixsee smart app.
-Visit our online store to discover how simple it is to share pictures, updates, and videos with those you love most.
+You can share your sweet baby's growth journey using the award-winning Pixsee smart app.